adaptdk/Adapt-Academy-Frontend/final/README.md

 	* Currency type (Bitcoin, Ethereum and so on.);
 * Price page should contain table where currency price and price change in percentage (how price is changed every 3 hours for exmaple) should be displayed depending on values that was selected in fields;

-You can use such formula for estimating percantage decrease / increase:
+You can use such formula for estimating percentage decrease / increase:

 Decrease = Original Number - New Number (after 10 min for example)